obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

 ### Frontend Setup

-The frontend is developed using React.js and has two main components; account management, transaction management, and beneficiary management.
+The front end is developed using React.js and has two main components; account management, transaction management, and beneficiary management.
 Following is the set of tasks to run the frontend application:

 - Clone the repository from GitHub